Fall 2022 Update

 Tax Implications: Based on the size of your stipend and the items you spend the money on, there may be tax implications.
 The IRS considers the award as income to the recipient.
 When filing tax returns, it may be required to report the amount of the award.
 Please consult a tax professional with any questions or assistance.
 Visit the Financial Aid website to learn more.

-Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths.
-Internships also give employers the opportunity to guide and evaluate talent.
 The CDO uses the definition of internships provided by the National Association of Colleges & Employers (NACE):

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.